 When you graduate, you should

-- Developed your understanding of the fundamental principles of physics and of how these can explain physical phenomena;
+- Have developed your understanding of the fundamental principles of physics and of how these can explain physical phenomena;

 - Have obtained a working knowledge of the mathematical techniques used in physics;

 - Have developed your ability to carry out experimental investigations and to report the results appropriately;

 - Have developed your analytical, problem-solving, self-study, communication and independent working skills.
 You will also have had opportunities to develop organisational, modern language and other skills;

 - Be able, with appropriate supervision, to undertake project work and to communicate the results clearly in writing;